 After this step is complete, there are several ways you can vote at your convenience.
 You can vote in person on Election Day, or you can request an absentee ballot.
 Absentee ballots can be returned either by mail or by bringing them to the Cleary Alumni & Friends Center on campus, a polling station, or the La Crosse City Clerk’s Office.

-Absentee ballots returned by mail will be accepted until 5 PM on Thursday, Oct.
+Absentee ballots should be in mailboxes by 3:45 p.m. on Thursday, Oct.
 31. It is important that mail-in ballots be requested and mailed in early enough to be processed and counted.
 If you have worries about your ballot being delivered on time, you can return it in person instead.

 As of last year, in-person absentee ballots can be dropped off at the Cleary Alumni & Friends Center, allowing for better student accessibility.
 Students can also return their ballots by handing them into the La Crosse City Clerk’s Office or their local polling station beginning 14 days before the election.